 Compounding is simulated by a share price that measured in HEX only rises making each Tshare more expensive in HEX over time.
 It's more computationally efficient to reduce new stakes' shares by writing a single new share price than it would be to write thousands of compounded shares profit to existing stakers.
 This is similar to how Bitcoin updates it's difficulty every 14 days.

 Imagine watching your staked HEX earn more HEX, while the share price goes up and the USD/BTC/ETH price of HEX goes up too.
 The gains multiply by each other.

 You don't need to understand most of the things on this page.
 If you love details and understanding things very deeply, this is the place for you.

 - HEX is a hybrid proof of work(POW) and proof of stake(POS) system.
-Stakers are paid handsomely in HEX while miners can be paid just pennies in ETH to perform your HEX transaction.
+Stakers are paid inflation in HEX while ETH miners receive small amounts of ETH to perform your HEX transaction.

 - HEX works with distributed exchanges and atomic swaps easily.

 HEX's code quality is excellent.
 HEX employs bit packing with bitwise shifts and caching for gas efficiency.
 Kyle Bahr wrote an explanation of the system, code and how it works.
 It is considered the HEX whitepaper.
 HEX is decentralized and peer-to-peer.